 \section{Modified radius variable}

 In a local field theory in four spacetime dimensions, the potential of a point particle decreases monotonically with the inverse spatial distance (in suitable units),

 Similarly, the field strength decreases with the inverse area, due to Gauss' law.
+Simply speaking, this is a consequence of the Poisson equation,

 Now, reversing this logic, one could measure the field strength and thereby deduce the radial distance away from the source.
 As the field strength diverges, one reaches $r=0$.
 For the sake of simplicity, but without loss of generality, in what follows we shall consider the potential as the fundamental variable, for which similar mathematical properties hold true.
 Hence, one may be inclined to define a radius to be the inverse of the potential,

 However, the singularity of the local potential is deemed unphysical since it gives rise to infinite forces and accelerations.
-It is possible to modify the equations of motion for scalar potentials, and at the linear level a class of non-local theories has proven particularly successful in removing the divergence at $r=0$ \cite{Tomboulis:1997gg,Modesto:2011kw,Biswas:2011ar,Edholm:2016hbt,Giacchini:2018wlf,Boos:2018bxf,Boos:2020qgg}; for earlier work in non-commutative geometry and regular black holes see Refs.~\cite{Nicolini:2005zi,Nicolini:2005vd,Spallucci:2006zj,Modesto:2010uh}.
+It is possible to modify the equations of motion for scalar potentials, and at the linear level a class of non-local theories has proven particularly successful in removing the divergence at $r=0$ \cite{Tomboulis:1997gg,Biswas:2005qr,Modesto:2011kw,Biswas:2011ar,Edholm:2016hbt,Giacchini:2018wlf,Boos:2018bxf,Boos:2020qgg}; for earlier work in non-commutative geometry and regular black holes see Refs.~\cite{Nicolini:2005zi,Nicolini:2005vd,Spallucci:2006zj,Modesto:2010uh}.
 Within a quantum-mechanical approach to the singularity problem one also encounters non-local terms \cite{Greenwood:2008ht,Saini:2014qpa}.
 For these reasons we consider the non-local equation